luic-c/katacoda-scenarios/nvidia-docker/step1.md

 We need to prepare a model for us to train and deploy.
 For simplicity, we have a simple image classification model against the iris dataset (iris_model.py) as an example.
 You can prepare one on your own, but an important note is the model will be stored as a pickle file after executing it.
 This allows us to open it later and reuse the model for prediction by calling the function `predict()` using new input data.

-You can check the file by running the command below:

-`ls`{{execute}}

-To store the model as a pickle file, add the following command at the end of the script:
+> NOTE: To store the model as a pickle file, add the following command at the end of the script:

 ```python
 import pickle
 pickle.dump(classifier, open('path/to/picklefile.pickle', 'wb'))
 ```

+Run the following command:

+`pip install sklearn pandas matplotlib seaborn`{{execute}}

+This installs all the necessary packages for the model to run.

+Now run the model:

+`python3 iris_model.py`{{execute}}

+Notice that `model.pkl` has been generated in the directory.